frankshearar/Home/Package-Type.md

 ## Proposal

 My proposal is to introduce a new type of child node to the `<metadata>` element which allows tooling to act differently for .NET CLI tools.
-The new child element is the `<packageType>` element.
+The new child element is a `<packageTypes>` element with one or more `<packageType>` children.
 There can be zero or more `<packageType>` elements that indicate types of this package.
 Each `<packageType>` element must have a `type` attribute.
 Supported values of the `type` attribute are:

 - `DotnetCliTool` - indicates that this package is a .NET CLI tool and should be installed to the `"tools"` node of the consuming project.json file.
 - `Dependency` - indicates that this package is a dependency.
 All packages without any explicit `<packageType>` are assumed to be of the `Dependency` type.
 This includes are packages predating this specification.